Chekika: Forgotten spot of Everglades National Park close to Miami

 Chekika is 36 miles west from downtown Miami.
 This is the other side of the bustling city, the one that most tourists never see.
 A place of farms, dirt roads, wildlife, and a lot of mud.
 Welcome to swampy land!

-A ranger must open the barrier on the road to Chekika to let vehicles in, but I’m not sure this happens every day.
-Probably they have scheduled days and hours.
 Better to call Everglades National Park for information, except if you plan to bike or hike from the entrance.
-In this case, you can park by the Everglades trailhead (map) and cross the barrier.
+In this case, you can park by the Edge of Everglades trailhead (map) and cross the barrier.
 There is a circular widening of the road there that can accommodate some vehicles.

 Our truck alone in the parking lot of the closed Chekika area - Photo: Still Gravity.

-Our truck in the parking lot of the Grossman Hammock (now closed).
+Our truck in the parking lot of the Grossman Hammock - now closed.

 Keep in mind that you need to cover almost 3 miles to the entrance of the Grossman Hammock.
 And don’t plan on trespassing there.
 Rangers patrol the area, and you’ll get in a big trouble.
 But you can take a peek of the hammock from the distance.

-If you ride all the roads from the entrance, the trip will be around 15 miles (round trip).
+If you ride all the roads from the entrance, the trip will be around 15 miles - round trip.
 This is what we did once.
 Also, remember that there are no facilities here.
 Neither food nor potable water.
 Carry all you need and, of course, don't litter.

 This is the official address to the Chekika Day Use Area (it points to the closed Grossman Hammock): 24200 SW 160th Street.
 Miami, FL 33187.